lvccwk/SpendTracker/README.md

 ## Introduction

-ExpensePocket is a system designed to record and categorize daily expenses.
+SpendTrackeris a system designed to record and categorize daily expenses.
 This guide provides detailed instructions for setting up and running the project locally.

 ---